 Lifejacket care and service

-In NSW it is a legal requirement that inflatable lifejackets are serviced in accordance with manufacturer’s instructions.
+It is a legal requirement in NSW that inflatable lifejackets are serviced once a year, or in accordance with manufacturer’s instructions.

 View a guide to lifejacket selection, care and serviceDownload the guide